Dr Jessica Sammut

 I have just started getting back pain and should rest completely.

-Evidence now suggests that resting completely can actually make the pain worse.
-Other treatments for short term back pain include staying positive, changing your sleeping position, exercise and lifestyle, reviewing your sitting position.
+Evidence now suggests that resting completely can make the pain worse.
+Other treatments for short-term back pain include staying positive, changing your sleeping position, exercising and lifestyle, and reviewing your sitting position.
 If you feel back pain creeping in, you can read my Acute Pain Management tools here.

 Being overweight means I have more cushioning around my bones and therefore I will not get back pain

-Too much upper body weight can put strain on the lower back and cause pain.
+Too much upper body weight can put a strain on the lower back and cause pain.

 I must avoid exercise if I have lower back pain